arsh14082002/authjin/README.md

    - **MongoDB URI:** If you're using a local MongoDB instance, the default connection string will suffice.
 For cloud databases, replace it with your connection string.

 # Running the Application
-    After configuring your environment variables, run the following commands to install dependencies and start the server:
+    After configuring your environment variables, run the following commands to install dependencies and start the server
-    ```bash
+    ```palintext
     npm install
     npm start
     ```